PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

    ```
    devcontainer build --workspace-folder .
    ```
-1. When build is complete, the last line of the output should be:
+1. When the build is complete, the last line of the output should be:
    ```
    {"outcome":"success","imageName":"talawa-api"}
    ```